Viltrox AF 85mm f/1.4 Pro FE, the full review

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-To be honest, it had been a little while since I took the time to test a lens in depth.
-I’m back with the full review of this Viltrox AF 85mm f/1.4 Pro FE, a lens mainly (but not only!) dedicated to portrait photography on Sony full-frame bodies.
+To be honest, it had been a little while since I last took the time to test a lens in depth.
+I’m back with a full review of the Viltrox AF 85mm f/1.4 Pro FE, a lens designed mainly, though not only, for portrait photography on Sony full-frame bodies.

-And I have to say I was more than pleasantly surprised when I received this email from Viltrox.
-I should mention that I already tested last year the Viltrox 56mm f/1.4 STM, a fast standard lens that’s ideal for portrait photography, this time on Sony APS-C bodies.
-Since we travel and this blog is important for our day-to-day life, we decided to own one APS-C body and one full-frame body.
+I have to say I was more than pleasantly surprised when I received this email from Viltrox.
+Last year, I had already tested the Viltrox 56mm f/1.4 STM, a fast standard lens that works very well for portrait photography, this time on Sony APS-C bodies.
+Since we travel a lot and this blog is part of our day-to-day life, we decided to keep one APS-C body and one full-frame body.

-So I’m going to enjoy thoroughly testing this Viltrox 85mm and giving you my honest opinion on the subject.
-Of course, I thank Viltrox for agreeing to send me a copy of this lens for this review.
-However, this review is entirely independent and I have full control over what I write in this article.
-This test will be carried out on my Sony A7 III, while I wait to decide whether to move to a more advanced version, even though this body suits me very well for most of my photo needs.
+So I was quite happy to spend time properly testing this Viltrox 85mm and sharing my honest opinion with you.
+Of course, I’d like to thank Viltrox for agreeing to send me a copy of the lens for this review.
+That said, this review remains entirely independent, and I have full control over what I write in this article.
+I tested the lens on my Sony A7 III, while I wait to decide whether or not to move to a more advanced body, even though this camera still suits most of my photography needs very well.

-To give you a bit of general context, I’d say many people probably still consider Viltrox a Chinese sub-brand of average quality, but the brand is clearly gaining momentum.
-Just look at the brand’s latest releases to realize the very high-quality lenses they’ve managed to produce lately.
-And I’m not only talking about Sony, since as a third-party brand, Viltrox offers a large number of lenses for several mounts.
-Among the brand’s recent standouts, we can mention the Viltrox AF 75mm f/1.2 Pro, as well as the Viltrox AF 27mm f/1.2 Pro, both for the Fuji X mount.
+To give you a bit of context, I think many photographers probably still see Viltrox as an average-quality Chinese third-party brand.
+But the brand has clearly gained a lot of momentum.
+You only need to look at its latest releases to see how far it has come and how strong some of its recent lenses have become.
+And I’m not only talking about Sony, since Viltrox now offers many lenses for several mounts.
+Among the brand’s recent standouts, we can mention the Viltrox AF 75mm f/1.2 Pro and the Viltrox AF 27mm f/1.2 Pro, both for Fujifilm X mount.

-I find the 85mm focal length really interesting for portraits because it still allows some framing flexibility, and I often find it a good compromise between a 50mm, sometimes too wide and which isolates the subject a bit less, and a 135mm, for which you need some distance.
-After that, as often, it’s a matter of taste and needs.
+I find the 85mm focal length especially interesting for portraits because it still gives you some framing flexibility.
+To me, it is often a good compromise between a 50mm, which can sometimes feel too wide and isolate the subject a little less, and a 135mm, which requires more working distance.
+As always, though, it comes down to taste and needs.

-Suffice it to say I’m quite excited to bring you this field test.
-I’ll do my best to highlight this lens and its strengths!
-Here we go
+Suffice it to say I was quite excited to bring you this field test.
+I’ll do my best to highlight this lens and its strengths.
+Here we go!

 Essential specs

-Before diving into this lens in detail, here are the key points to remember about it.
+Before diving into the lens in detail, here are the key points to remember.

 In addition to these elements, here is some extra information.

-- Optical construction: the optical design of this 85mm is based on a complex formula of 15 elements in 11 groups, including 3 ED elements to reduce chromatic aberrations, 9 HR elements to ensure high resolution while keeping the whole relatively compact, and 1 aspherical (UA) element aimed at limiting distortion and eliminating artifacts.
-There’s also an HD nano multi-coating, which reduces flare and ghosting while maintaining a contrasty rendering.
+- Optical construction: the optical design of this 85mm is based on a complex formula of 15 elements in 11 groups, including 3 ED elements to reduce chromatic aberrations, 9 HR elements to maintain high resolution while keeping the lens relatively compact, and 1 UA aspherical element designed to limit distortion and optical artifacts.
+There is also an HD nano multi-coating to reduce flare and ghosting while maintaining good contrast.

 | Features | Visual |